Jade-Ray/PyTorch_experiment/ExtendOperate/README.md

   - `Single_machine_model_parallel.py` : Introduce Model Parallel while the model too big to train, and speed up by pipeline inputs in Model Parallel

   - `Distributed_data_parallel.py`: Introduce how to using DistributedDataParallel(DDP) implements data parallelism at the module level which can run across multiple machines

+  - `Distributed_application.py`: Introduce distributed package of PyTorch and how to set up the distributed setting with different communication strategies.